-What to see, do and eat on this route, featuring wild coastlines, enchanting wineries and small towns
+What to see, do, and eat in San Mateo, featuring wild coastlines, enchanting wineries and small towns

 On this southerly route, the urban landscape gives way to farms and forests ringed by mountain peaks.